tiprankstipranks

 Food safety concerns and concerns about the health risk of fast food may adversely affect our business.

-Food safety is a top priority for us and we dedicate substantial resources to ensure that our customers enjoy safe, high-quality food products.
+Food safety is a top priority for us and we dedicate substantial resources to ensure that our guests enjoy safe, high-quality food products.
 However, food-borne illnesses and other food safety issues have occurred in the food industry in the past and could occur in the future.
 Also, our reliance on third-party food suppliers, distributors and food delivery aggregators increases the risk that food-borne illness incidents could be caused by factors outside of our control and that multiple locations would be affected rather than a single restaurant.
-Any occurrence of food-borne illness or any report or publicity, including through social media, linking us or one of our franchisees or suppliers to instances of food-borne illness or other food safety issues, including food tampering, adulteration or contamination, could require us to temporarily close restaurants, reduce sales and profits and adversely affect our brands and reputation.
+Any occurrence of food-borne illness or any report or publicity, including through social media, linking us or one of our franchisees or suppliers to instances of food-borne illness or other food safety issues, including food tampering, adulteration or contamination, whether or not accurate, could require us to temporarily close restaurants, reduce sales and profits and adversely affect our brands and reputation.
 Such occurrence at restaurants of competitors could adversely affect sales as a result of negative publicity about the industry generally.
 The occurrence of food-borne illnesses or food safety issues, at our franchisees' restaurants or those of our competitors, could also adversely affect the price and availability of affected ingredients, which could result in disruptions in our supply chain, significantly increase costs and/or lower margins for us and our franchisees.
 Some of our products contain caffeine, dairy products, fats, sugar and other compounds and allergens, the health effects of which are the subject of public scrutiny, including suggesting that excessive consumption of these ingredients can lead to a variety of adverse health effects.
 An unfavorable report on the health effects of any compounds present in our products, or negative publicity or litigation arising from other health risks such as obesity, could significantly reduce the demand for our beverages and food products.
-A decrease in customer traffic as a result of these health concerns or negative publicity could materially and adversely affect our brands and our business.
+A decrease in guest traffic as a result of these health concerns or negative publicity could materially and adversely affect our brands and our business.

 Employment / Personnel2 | 6.5%